THE WRITERS COLLEGE

 HONOURABLE MENTION

-Honourable Mention recognizes stories that exhibited potential, displaying elements of promise in terms of imagination, character dynamics, and thematic exploration.
+Stories in this category exhibited potential, showcasing promise in imagination, character dynamics, and thematic exploration.

 In no particular order: